OXID-eSales/oxideshop-user-documentation/installation/update/patch-update.rst

 Patch-Update installieren
 =========================

-.. todo: #VaL: Is there a use case for a patch update in V. 7?
+.. todo: #HR/#VaL: Is there a use case for a patch update in V. 7? -- nein

 Führen Sie bei Bedarf ein Patch-Update Ihres OXID eShops durch.